viper-development/workshop-startup-dev/README.md

   about Git and distributed development workflows.
 - Please bring a laptop.
 - Do not forget a charger.
-- Account registration at github.com is a required.
-If you're idealistic, read [Terms of Service](https://help.github.com/articles/github-terms-of-service/) and check if you're good with them.
+- A free account registration at github.com is a required.
+If you're idealistic, read
+  [Terms of Service](https://help.github.com/articles/github-terms-of-service/)
+  and check if you're good with them.
 - You should be able to understand english and german.